Landfill Liner Installation Steps

 The slideshow below shows the layers of protection from the bottom up.
 To view a detail sketch of the liner cross section, click here.

-When a new landfill cell is needed, we start by excavating the area.
-We place a layer of structural fill (compacted soil and rocks) to get the cell to the elevation we require.
 The difference between our sanitary landfill and an old "dump" is the regulatory requirements to ensure that new cells are fully lined.
 When we excavate pre-regulatory unlined cells, we first transfer any waste encountered to a lined cell.

 This is the raw excavation site of Cell #12 at Seneca Landfill.
 The picture above depicts the final soil subgrade elevation of the cell, which is the layer under the geosynthetic liner material.
 This layer is free of any rock or debris, and is smooth enough to prevent punctures to the liner.